trey-wallis/second-brain-scripts/README.md

 ### Import markdown notes from Android

-Pull all markdown files from a specific folder on your Android device.
-For each file we create a new file or append to existing file in the destination folder.
-Lastly delete the remote markdown files, but keep any other file types.
+Pulls all markdown files `*.md` from a specific folder on a Android device and then merges these files into a destination folder.
+After merging, the remote markdown files are deleted.

+I use this script to pull daily notes from my Obsidian.md vault on my Android phone and merge them into my logseq journals folder.

 ```bash
 # Usage